Lesson 9 – Exercise: Creating and Viewing Probabilistic Vector Results

 Let’s assume that a farmer is going to irrigate each of these fields at a particular rate (in mm/day) for the next 100 days.
 Each field is irrigated at a fixed rate.
 But for a variety of reasons (e.g., equipment issues) there is day to day random variability in the rate for each field that, based on past measurements, can be described statistically.
 That is, the daily variability can be described by specifying the irrigation rate for each field using a frequency distribution:

 That is, the North and East fields can be described using a Normal distribution (with a specified mean and standard deviation), and the South and West fields can be described using an Exponential distribution (with a specified mean).
+The two Normal distributions are truncated at zero because a negative rate is not physically possible (but could occur if we did not truncate the distribution).

 Note: In GoldSim, you will need to define these using Stochastic elements that are resampled every day.
 Resampling Stochastics is discussed Unit 12, Lesson 2 of the Basic GoldSim Course.